 The options for human-powered transport just keep proliferating, as tinkerers and entrepreneurs apply ingenuity and ball bearings to the task of moving people and their stuff around.
 Future posts will cover community carts, bike trailers, cargo bikes, and an array of wackier inventions.
 First, though, a pedestrian starter: updating the “granny cart.”

 The traditional personal shopping cart is a collapsible, wire-grid cage with two or four wheels.
 It’s as utilitarian an option as it was for my car-less grandmother in the 1960s.
-Better models easily support more than 100 pounds, and if you don’t like the styling, you can trick yours out, as Instructables.com details (and pictured atop this post).
+Better models easily support more than 100 pounds, and if you don’t like the styling, you can trick yours out, as Instructables.com details.

 The manufacturer Rosler, meanwhile, offers a vast array of European-made (and styled) carts in bright colors, some sturdier, some more easily folded.
 This one, for example, folds and hangs from a grocery’s shopping cart while you’re in the store.
-A UK competitor—the Typhoon Spotty Trolley (at right)—is insulated to keep your groceries cool.
+A UK competitor—the Typhoon Spotty Trolley—is insulated to keep your groceries cool.
+And folding hand trucks such as this one and this one can haul the heaviest loads.

 and here is a look at the cargo capacity of her stroller.